AUGUSTAProductions

 Four stages: creative strategist writes the script or designer brief, creator films or designer executes, performance editor cuts and refines specifically for paid social, then account entry with the naming convention applied.

 The naming convention is non-negotiable.
-Every ad enters the account tagged by persona, angle, creator profile, framework, format, and landing page.
-Without structured naming, performance data is a flat list of spend and ROAS numbers.
-With structured naming, it becomes a multi-dimensional data set we can interrogate by any variable combination.
+Every ad enters the account with two layers of tags: the filename carries brand, persona, moment, framework, format, and version.
+The asset metadata carries angle, hook, creator profile, and landing page.
+Without structured tagging, performance data is a flat list of spend and ROAS numbers.
+With it, the account becomes a multi-dimensional data set we can interrogate by any variable combination.

 · Output: Tagged production scripts and designer briefs that make Stage 06 possible